jan-lukas-wermuth/replication_RCor/README.md

 the results in the paper.
 I give a short overview over the several files in the folder.

+- BGeom_plots.R: This file creates the tie probability and asymptotic variance plots for the example with the bivariate geometric distribution.

 - True_Taus.R: This file simulates the values for $\tau$ for each continuous DGP that is described in the paper and a grid of dependence parameters $\alpha$.
 For the discrete DGPs, the attainable